BayAreaMetro/deed_restricted_housing_initial/ahs/readme.md

 Below is a table of the unit counts in the AHS by SMSA and zone and those produced by the scripts in the parent directory.

+Beneath the table, is an image of a map of the same values.

 Note that it is sorted in descending order of the `st_dev_diff` column, which is the number of standard deviations away from the AHS number the aggregated MTC number is.

 | zone | smsa | ahs_units | std_err | mtc_units | st_dev_diff |